emiraykin/rtabmap_ros_LSM/README.md

 ### laser_scan_matcher

-If you already have this package or you somehow you get it externally, please do the changes below.
+If you already have this package or you somehow get it externally, please do the changes below.

 in **/laser_scan_matcher/demo/demo_gmapping.launch**

-make sure first lines looks like below.
+make sure the first lines look like the one below.
 ![p2ls1](images/p2ls1.png)

-and also you need to do this remaps **if your laser message named anything but "/scan"**
+and also you need to do these remaps **if your laser message is named anything but "/scan"**

 ![p2ls3](images/p2ls3.png)